subhashmu/MONKEY-AND-COW-DETECTION/README.md

 and its machine learning libraries will be using machine learning to identify an animal when it is crossing Railway tracks.

-4. Use data sets to interpret MONKEY and COWs and convey it when they are crossing tracks in the viewfinder.
+4. Use data sets to interpret MONKEY and convey it when they are crossing tracks in the viewfinder.

 ## METHODOLOGY
-The MONKEY and COW detection model on Railway tracks is a program that focuses on implementing real time MONKEY and COW detection on Railway tracks.
+The MONKEY detection model on Railway tracks is a program that focuses on implementing real time MONKEY detection on Railway tracks.
 It is a prototype of a new product that comprises of the main module:
-MONKEY and COW detection and then showing on viewfinder when one is crossing tracks according to data fed.
+MONKEY detection and then showing on viewfinder when one is crossing tracks according to data fed.
-MONKEY and COW Detection Module
+MONKEY Detection Module

 This Module is divided into two parts:
-1. MONKEY and COW Detection
+1. MONKEY  Detection

 • Ability to detect the location of an animal in any input image or frame.
 The output is the bounding box coordinates on the detected animal.